mitmedialab/rr_tools/README.md

   - if on MacOS, create symbolic link to praat by running the following command:
   - `ln -s /Applications/Praat.app/Contents/MacOS/Praat /usr/local/bin/praat`
 - nltk
-    - Used for the story morpher.
+    - Used by the story morpher and for text analysis.
     - Apache License.
+- graphviz, pygraphviz
+    - used by `script_viz.py` to generate graphs.

 ### Version notes
 These tools were built and tested with: